asterinas/asterinas/README.md

 * `runner/`: creating a bootable Jinux kernel image along with an initramfs image.
 It also supports `cargo run` since it is the only package with `main()`.
 * `kernel/`: defining the entry point of the Jinux kernel.
 * `framework/`: the privileged half of Jinux (allowed to use `unsafe` keyword)
-    * `jinux-frame`: providing the safe Rust abstractions for low-level resources like CPU, memory, interrupts, etc;
+    * `aster-frame`: providing the safe Rust abstractions for low-level resources like CPU, memory, interrupts, etc;
     * `libs`: Privileged libraries.
 * `services/`: the unprivileged half of Jinux (not allowed to use `unsafe` directly), implementing most of the OS functionalities.
     * `comps/`: Jinux OS components;
     * `libs/`: Jinux OS libraries;
-        * `jinux-std`: this is where system calls are implemented.
+        * `aster-std`: this is where system calls are implemented.
 Currently, this crate is too big.
 It will eventually be decomposed into smaller crates.
 * `tests/`: providing integration tests written in Rust.
 * `regression/`: providing user-space tests written in C.
 * `docs/`: The Jinux book (needs a major update).